simpletoimplement/runkit7-runkit7/README.md

   PHP7.0+ inlines constants within the same file if they are guaranteed to have only one definition.
   Patching php-src and/or opcache to not inline constants (e.g. based on a php.ini setting) is possible, but hasn't been tried yet.
 - Sandboxing (and `runkit_lint`) were removed.
-- TODO: Fix segmentation faults in the PHP 7.1 beta
+- TODO: Fix segmentation faults in PHP 7.1 internal function manipulation.

 The following contributions are welcome: